Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Introduction

-\begin{itemize} \item We introduce a novel communication model based on time-dependent hypergraphs for communication networks. \item To this end, we provide a concise and gentle introduction to the mathematical foundation of time-dependent hypergraphs. \item We simulate the spread of information within the communication network emerging from code review at Microsoft.
-We \begin{itemize} \item present a showcase of our model in a prototypical communication network in software engineering, \item validate our model in comparison to an equivalent, but time-aggregate model, and, thereby, \item demonstrate the importance of time for research on communication networks and the spread of information. \end{itemize} \item highlight selected future research on channel-based communication enabled by our model. \end{itemize}
+\begin{itemize} \item We introduce a novel communication model based on time-varying hypergraphs for information diffusion within communication networks. \item To this end, we provide a concise and gentle introduction to the mathematical foundation of time-dependent hypergraphs and the impact of topological and temporal distance on information diffusion modelling. \item We simulate the spread of information within the communication network emerging from code review at Microsoft to validate our model compared to an equivalent but time-aggregated model concerning the number of reachable participants for each participant. \item We present first insights on the theoretical maximum spread of information possible within the communication network emerging from code review: the number of reachable participants. \item We highlight possible probabilistic extensions to and future applications of our model as a proxy for the capacity of code review as a knowledge-sharing platform. \end{itemize}

-The manuscript is structured as follows: We begin with a gentle introduction to our novel and new time-varying hypergraphs in Section~\ref{sec_primer}.
-In Section~\ref{sec_background}, we provide an overview of state of the art on graph-based communication models in software engineering and computer simulation as research method in software engineering.
-We formalize channel-based communication to the extent we deem necessary and define our conceptual and computer model in Section~\ref{sec_model}.
-In Section~\ref{sec_simulation}, we showcase and validate our model in a computer simulation rendering the information diffusion in an empirical communication medium, namely code review at Microsoft in comparison to a time-aggregated model.
-After we have introduced our novel model based on time-varying hypergraphs to overcome the limitations of traditional graphs and after we have shown the importance of time for research on communication networks and the diffusion of information, we discuss the implications and applications of research on information diffusion in channel-based communication enabled by our model in Sections~\ref{sec_implications} and \ref{sec_application_future_work}.
-The manuscripts closes with a conclusion in Section~\ref{sec_conclusion}.
+The manuscript is structured as follows: We begin with a gentle mathematical introduction to time-varying hypergraphs in Section~\ref{sec_primer}.
+In Section~\ref{sec_background}, we provide an overview of state of the art on graph-based communication models in software engineering and related disciplines, as well as in-silico experiments and simulation in software engineering.
+We formalize code review as channel-based communication to the extent we deem necessary and define our conceptual and computer model in Section~\ref{sec_model}.
+In Section~\ref{sec_experimental_design}, we showcase and validate our model in a computer simulation rendering an artificial information diffusion in an empirical communication network that emerges from code review at Microsoft.
+After we present the resulting comparison of the time-ignoring and time-respecting reachable participants in an information diffusion simulation in Section~\ref{sec_results} and discuss the findings in Section~\ref{sec_discussion}, the manuscript closes with a conclusion and future work in Section~\ref{sec_conclusion}.